To view free foreclosure lists, select a state and click "Search"

 The general term "foreclosures" is typically used when talking about homes that have been through the foreclosure process and are now owned by the lender.
-Most people will want to know where to find foreclosed homes, so this page has foreclosure lists from larger national banks, regional banks, asset managers and government sources.
-The links will take you to the individual lender sites where you can search the listings.
+Most people will want to know where to find foreclosed homes, so this page allows you to search major lenders by state and city if you desire.
+Fannie Mae, Freddie Mac, HUD, VA, Wells Fargo, Bank of America, Citi, Chase and more are available from this page.
+There is also a link to a page with smaller regional banks if that is your interest.

 Pre-foreclosure covers the time when a loan default has been noted by the lender all the way through the public auction where the lender or a third party bidder will end up owning the property.
 Homeowners still retain the right to transfer ownership or refinance the property during this time period so an investor will be dealing with the homeowner, not the lender.

 Includes definitions for most real estate terms, foreclosure industry links, helpful tools for investment purposes, broker price opinion companies and the timeline for foreclosures in California.
 There are also additional resources for individual California counties.